wechikathach/Movie-Project/README.md

 LIMIT 5

-SELECT customer_id, SUM(amount) FROM payment
-GROUP BY customer_id   (NOT IN (14)
-HAVING SUM(amount) > 100

-Stores that have more than 300 customer
-SELECT store_id, COUNT(customer_id) FROM customer
-GROUP BY store_id
-HAVING count(*) > 300

-What customer ID are eligible for platinum status?
+6. What customer ID are eligible for platinum status?
 We are launching a platinum service for our most loyal customers.
 We will assign platinum status to customer that have 40 or more transactions available?
 ```sql -- Add 3 backticks followed by sql
 SELECT customer_id, COUNT(*)
 FROM payment